Our history

 2021

-The Circular Economy Modernisation Fund launches to support a critical overhaul of Victoria’s recycling infrastructure.
+The Circular Economy Recycling Modernisation Fund launches to support a critical overhaul of Victoria’s recycling infrastructure.
 We broker investments in the private sector in soft plastic recovery sites, PET plastic recycling plants and paper recovery plants.

 2021